vimalphilip/DistributedGroupMembership/README.md

 Design
 ------
-Each machine maintains a sorted, full membership list which is used to monitor the next two machines in the system ring by using SYN->ACK messages.
+Each machine maintains a sorted, full membership list which is used to monitor the next three machines in the system ring by using SYN->ACK messages.
 The protocol uses an introducer to accept and handle pings from newly joining members.
 Every process stores the IP address of the introducer as a constant so that at startup it knows what VM to ping when